Disclosure of payments made to HCPs in Ireland

 As members of the Irish Pharmaceutical Healthcare Association (IPHA), we fully support the European Federation of Pharmaceutical Industries and Associations (EFPIA) Code on the disclosure of individual transfers of value from pharmaceutical companies to healthcare professionals and healthcare organisations.
 This is now the second year of disclosure of these transfer of values.

-As of 1 January 2016, as part of a number of key changes to how we work with HCPs, GSK ended payments to external HCPs to speak about our prescription medicines or vaccines including to audiences who can prescribe or influence prescribing.
-Since January 2016 GSK has also stopped providing financial support directly to individual HCPs to attend medical congresses, and instead now provides funding to independent bodies which select HCPs to attend such congresses.
-These changes go further than the current industry codes and therefore others in the industry.
+Our changes at GSK go further than the current industry codes and therefore others in the industry: As of 1 January 2016, as part of a number of key changes to how we work with HCPs, GSK ended payments to external HCPs to speak about our prescription medicines or vaccines to audiences who can prescribe or influence prescribing.
+Since then, GSK also stopped providing financial support directly to individual HCPs to attend medical congresses, and instead now provides funding to independent bodies which select HCPs to attend such congresses.

 We continue to work with HCPs for non-promotional activities such as clinical research.

-The disclosure includes, for example, sponsorship for travel and registration fees to attend medical congresses and grants to HCOs.
-Transfers of value to HCPs and HCOs for activities related to research and development will be disclosed as an aggregate number.
+Our disclosure figures for example include sponsorship for travel and registration fees to attend medical congresses and grants to HCOs.
+Transfers of value to HCPs and HCOs for activities related to research and development are disclosed as an aggregate number.